 After aerating and adding dirt to your yard, leave it alone for 8 to 12 hours (or overnight) to allow the soil to settle.
 Sunlight and air are essential for drying up any lingering standing water or excess moisture in the soil.

 It does not have to be entirely dry before you begin working on it.
-A little moisture can help you mend your yard and restore it to the garden you desired.
+A little moisture can help you mend your yard and restore it to your desired garden.

 Inspect and assess your soil to see how wet or dry it has gotten due to being allowed to dry out naturally.
-You can add and apply more compost to it if you believe it requires an organic amendment.
+Then, you can add and apply more compost if you believe it requires an organic amendment.
 It not only helps balance soil moisture, but it is also a terrific and healthy start for your garden.

 Muddy yard solutions